Does Bankruptcy Stay on Your Credit Report?

 What Will I Need to File for Bankruptcy?

-Before you file for bankruptcy, you will need collect the following types
+Before you file for bankruptcy, you will need collect the following types of financial documents:

 - Tax Returns